jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 > Graphs can be used everywhere we need to store relationships of any kind between elements.
-Since Trees are a subset of Graphs, all the real-world implementations of Trees are also real-world implementations of graphs.
+Since Trees are a subset of Graphs, all the real-world Implementations of Trees are also real-world Implementations of graphs.

 <br>